EltonFaust/cordova-plugin-media/README.md

     - If is provided an non compatible path, it wont be able to record.
     - If is available to save the file, but fail to do so, it will fallback to `blob:`.

-- The plugin `cordova-plugin-file-transfer` can be used, but it doesn't support `blob:` path files, yet it can be sent to a server, but only manually: if (myMedia.src.substr(0, 5) === 'blob:') {
+- The plugin `cordova-plugin-file-transfer` can be used, but it doesn't support the transfer of `blob:` files, yet it can be sent to a server, but only manually:

+        // after recorded, is the "src" an "blob:"?
+        // send the file with an alternative method if (myMedia.src.substr(0, 5) === 'blob:') {
             // first we get the blob: file content fetch(myMedia.src).then(function (response) {